AminaB/tutoFlutter/note.md

 # Notes
+flutter packages get : to get packages in pubsec.yaml
 ## State management
     - state is the data which affect the UI and which might change over time
 ## providers and listener